PySCeS/PyscesToolbox/README.md

 #PyscesToolbox

-This is a set of metabolic model analysis tools using PySCeS as a basis.
+This is a set of metabolic model analysis tools for PySCeS.

 PyscesToolbox currently provides tools for: